michellejlin/lava/README.md

 To run LAVA you need, at a minimum:

 1. fastq files for all of your samples.
 LAVA does not perform any adapter or quality trimming so this should be done beforehand (trimmomatic, etc.).
-You need at least two samples to perform a meaningful longitudinal analysis. `Example1_file1.fastq Example1_file2.fastq`
+You need at least two samples to perform a meaningful longitudinal analysis. `Example1_file1.fastq Example1_file2.fastq`.
+You only need to specify the first reference fastq for LAVA to point at.

 2. A fasta file representing the majority consensus of your first sample.
 There are two options: 1) A reference fasta and a .gff file with protein annotation for the above reference fasta. `Example1_ref.fasta Example1_ref.gff` OR 2) a Genbank accession number pointing to a sample that contains annotations that you would like transferred to your reference fasta `NC_039477.1` (This is the Genbank reference for Example 2, included in the example folder.)